hdodov/safe-read/README.md

 console.log(safeRead(errorObj, 'test.0.foo.bar.0.0'));      // undefined
 console.log(safeRead(errorObj, 'test.0.error.0.message'));  // 'Foobar!'
 ```

+# Debugging

+Debugging is done via the [debug](https://www.npmjs.com/package/debug) package and the `DEBUG` environmental variable.

 # Use cases
 Can be used when extracting data from a complex API response like the ones from Amazon’s [Product Advertising API](https://docs.aws.amazon.com/AWSECommerceService/latest/DG/Welcome.html):